 “As more employees got access to the learning library, you could literally walk down the corridor and hear oh, have you tried the LinkedIn Learning course for that?”
 Avril said.
 “When people finally did get it, they were so excited to have it.”

 The Results: 16,000+ Hours Watched After 6 Months

 The rollout of LinkedIn Learning worked beautifully.
 Employees quickly embraced LinkedIn Learning, with all of them activating their license within six months.

 And then there’s the engagement numbers.
-Over 90 days during the summer of 2018, 6,627 employees used the platform to watch more than 13,500 hours of courses – a dazzling engagement rate.
+Over 90 days during the summer of 2018, 6,627 employees used the platform to watch thousands of hours of courses – a dazzling engagement rate.

 That level of engagement of any online learning platform is astronomical for a company Kantar’s size and geography.
 The key to making it happen – keeping the message about learning around empowering the employee, instead of making it something mandated by higher-ups.

 “People want to be able to come to things when they need it, and feel free to explore and find the things that matter to them,” Avril said.
 “If you allow people the opportunity to grow, people will come to it.
 If you put the learner at the heart of the learning, there will be total ownership.”